Family: Hemerocallidaceae

 Soil & Siteaverage, very tolerable

-Flowersorange, tawny to rusty red orange, on a long scape
+FlowersFlowers are tawny to rusty red-orange, on a long scape.

-Dimensions3 plus feet, reported to reach 6 in optimum conditions
+Dimensions3 plus feet, reported to reach 6 ft in optimum conditions

-Propagationdivision in late summer early fall, can be divided in the spring but at this time it is easy to break off the new plant buds, always cut the foliage on the divisions back to a fan shape
+PropagationThe best time is division in late summer or early fall, which will give the plants a chance to establish themselves before winter.
+They are also divided in the spring, but it is easy to break off the new plant buds at this time.
+Always cut the foliage on the divisions back to a fan shape

 Native SiteAsia

-Author's NotesWe sell a few of this Daylily at the garden center for nostalgic reasons.
-Such as "it was growing in my mothers or grandmothers yard", "I saw it growing in the ditch when I was growing up".
-Otherwise not many are sold.
+Author's NotesWe sell a few of these Daylilies at the garden center for nostalgic reasons.
+People will say, "It was growing in my mother's or grandmother's yard," or "I saw it growing in the ditch when I was growing up."
+Otherwise, not many are sold.

 Cart Image